2 Introduction to Machine Learning

 col = colors, pch = 1:3, cex = 3)

-We see that there are are some discrepancies.
-Confusion matrix:
+We see that there are some discrepancies.
+We can quantify them with a confusion matrix:

 table(iris$Species, kc$cluster)